t3-oss/create-t3-app/www/src/pages/en/usage/next-auth.md

 ## Usage with Next.js middleware

 Usage of NextAuth.js with Next.js middleware [requires the use of the JWT session strategy](https://next-auth.js.org/configuration/nextjs#caveats) for authentication.
 This is because the middleware is only able to access the session cookie if it is a JWT.
-By default, `create-t3-app` is configured to use the **default** database strategy, in combination with Prisma as the database adapter.
+By default, Create T3 App is configured to use the **default** database strategy, in combination with Prisma as the database adapter.

 ## Setting up the default DiscordProvider